ss23324/seed-phrase-generator/README.md

 ## Todo
 1. Search for missing words in a seed phrase.

+## Contacts
+If you have any questions or want to share your find or you found some bug in WalletGen work, feel free to message me!
+My Discord: tonydevbtc.

 ## Contribute
 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.